StrangeRanger/bash-style-guide/content/bashism.md

 Parameter expansion is a powerful feature in Bash that allows you to manipulate variables and perform string operations directly within the shell.
 Bash provides a wide range of parameter expansion options, including substring extraction, string replacement, and length calculation.

 /// admonition | Guidelines
-    type: tip
+    type: info

-- **Prefer Parameter Expansion for String Manipulation**: Utilize parameter expansion to handle string manipulations whenever possible.
+- **Bash Built-ins**: Utilize parameter expansion to handle string manipulations whenever possible.
 This approach is more efficient and reduces script complexity and dependencies.
-- **Avoid External String Manipulation Tools When Unnecessary**: External tools like `sed` and `awk` are powerful but often overkill for simple string manipulations that can be efficiently handled by parameter expansion.
+- **Avoid External Tools**: Avoid using external tools like `sed` and `awk` for string manipulation.
+    - **Reason**: While powerful, they are often overkill for simple string manipulations that can be efficiently handled by parameter expansion.

 ///

 /// details | Examples
+    type: example
 //// tab | Extracting Substrings

 _Using `sed`_